ChilliCream/hotchocolate-docs/docs/schema.md

 ## Make it Executable

 The schema object that we create with the `SchemaBuilder` describes the set of possible data we can query.
-In order to actually query data in that schema we have to make it executable.
+In order to actually query data of that schema we have to make it executable.

 ```csharp
 IQueryExecutor executor = schema.MakeExecutable();